 Affordable, convenient, and easy to set up, these starter kits are just the thing you need to smoothly transition your pet into a new home… right?

-The bearded dragon starter kit, while an attractive and logical concept, is one of the worst mistakes any new owner can buy into!
+You see, the bearded dragon starter kit, while an attractive and logical concept, is one of the WORST mistakes any new owner can buy into!
 These kits are loathed by reptile enthusiasts for a reason and you’ll soon discover in this article why.

 With pet store workers pushing these kits like their paycheck depends on it, you NEED to understand the difference between what’s “recommended” and what’s SAFE!
 Unfortunately, these two ideologies don’t often match up in pet stores.